aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 Here this initial packet I made sure that everything was compliant.

-We also see the time to findings as well and since this is deterministic, and algorithmic, compliance can be determined very quickly.

 ## Inject 1: Unauthorized User Drift

 **On screen:** Click `Inject User`.